{/*

 In many cases, especially if you have plans to expand radically, you won’t be dealing with your regular customers.
 Going global means differences in language and cultural norms.
 Things you and your team must prepare for when taking your business overseas will be overcoming language barriers and understanding cultural differences.

-A business that can successfully operate through translation issues while being sensitive to other cultures’ norms, customs, religious holidays, etc. will find the global transition immensely easier.
+A business that can successfully operate through translation issues while being sensitive to other cultures’ norms, customs, religious holidays, etc., will find the global transition immensely easier.

 Even if your company operates outside of the EU, if you have clients in the EU and hold their data, you’ll need to adhere to GDPR policies or risk significant fines.
-This is especially important for e-commerce businesses that rely on a considerable amount of data to operate smoothly.
+This is especially important for e-commerce businesses that rely on considerable data to operate smoothly.
 Strong knowledge of the GDPR, among other regulations, is needed to expand your operations to other regions.

 Even with all the challenges that can arise when taking your business global, companies are still choosing to make the leap.
 This decision is easily made because the benefits of (successfully) going global far outweigh the challenges.

-The foundational reasoning behind taking your business global is business 101 — expansion and growth.
-Expanding to new and broader horizons means more markets, and more markets mean more customers.
+The foundational reasoning behind taking your business global is Business 101 — expansion and growth.
+Expanding to new and broader horizons means more markets and more markets mean more customers.
 Furthermore, every business-savvy professional knows of these benefits, and with advancements in technology making it easier than ever before, globalization cannot be avoided to compete as a business today.

 The key phrase here is “if done correctly.”
 Navigating the pitfalls of the challenges of going global will be crucial if you want your business to survive in world markets.

 To overcome language barriers, hire a translator, actively learn the language, and make sure to provide translated versions of your website.
-Understanding the language of regions you plan to move to will allow for clear communication, reducing the possibility of errors and misunderstandings.
+Understanding the language of the regions you plan to move to will allow for clear communication, reducing the possibility of errors and misunderstandings.

 Cultural sensitivity will extend beyond just learning a language.
 A business can falter due to a faux pas, and when operating in a culture you don’t fully understand, the opportunity to insult a community of people increases when you expand.